paazmaya/naginata.fi/content/en/contact.md

-At [Helsinki Kendo Club, Ki-Ken-Tai-Icchi (KKTI) it is possible to join the classes of Atarashii Naginata and Jikishinkageryū Naginatajutsu](http://kendohelsinki.org "Ki-Ken-Tai-Icchi, Helsinki Kendo Club, Olympic Stadium")
+At [Helsinki Kendo Club, Ki-Ken-Tai-Icchi (KKTI) it is possible to join the classes of Atarashii Naginata and Jikishinkageryū Naginatajutsu](http://www.kkti.fi/ "Helsinki Kendo Club - Ki-Ken-Tai-Icchi, Olympic Stadium, Helsinki")

-The trainings are held on every Thursday at 18:00 - 19:30 and Sunday at 16:00 - 18:00.
-All of the trainings are in the "keskisali" training area.
+The trainings are held at the Helsinki Olympic Stadium D-wing, on Tuesdays at 20:30 - 22:00 in "tanssihali" training hall, and on Sundays at 15:30 - 17:00 in "keskisali" training hall.
+Protective gears (bogu) are only needed on Sundays, but their use is not mandatory.

-Please contact Mr. Jarno Yliluoma ([firstname.lastname]@gmail.com) for any inquiris related to Naginata in KKTI.
+Please contact Mr. Jarno Yliluoma ([firstname.lastname]@gmail.com) for any inquiris related to Atarashii Naginata in KKTI and to Mr. Jukka Paasonen ([firstname]@naginata.fi) regarding Jikishinkageryu Naginatajutsu.

 ### Tapanilan Erä - Kendo Division

 [Tapanilan Erä Kendo Division has started weekly trainings in Atarashii Naginata, from beginning of Autumn 2013.](http://www.tapanila-kendo.org/ "Tapanilan Erä - Kendo Division")

-Trainings are held in every Wednesday at the "Studio", from 19:00 to 21:00.
+Trainings are on hold for the time being, due to small number of participants.

 The responsible contact person for Naginata at Tapanila is Mr. Janne Sojantola ([firstname.lastname]@gmail.com), who is also leading the trainings.